claudiovf/Ref1-Front/README.md

 Essentially, if the Search has all the necessary query variables, it will be open from anywhere in the app.
 It works by storing search query variables on a Redux store, which are then used by the Search component to fulfill the query and present the results.

 It worked great!
 And it allowed me to create what I called NextSearch (nothing special though, I should warn).
 NextSearch is simply a suggested search based on the state of the profile and stat the user is most interested.
-In short, the user see a particular stat of a particular driver in a particular period, and fire up a search from there to see the driver rankings for that particular stat in that particular period, intead of starting a whole new google search.
+In short, the user see a particular stat of a particular driver in a particular period, and fire up a search from there to view the driver rankings for that particular stat in that particular period, instead of starting a whole new google search.

+Technically, you can cycle through all the  850+ driver profiles, 210+ team profiles and 4000 search results by using only the NextSearch.

 It also removed the need to create a menu on the home page, as the most frequently searched information (such as driver standings, team standings, most wins, etc) are now cards with pre-defined search variables on the Home page.
 Up until now that kind of info required its own page view in almost any website and any sport.